-Fig.~\ref{fig:err-frob} is generated the same as Fig.~\ref{fig:err-trace} but the error is reported in the Frobenius norm.
-The pattern of behavior is very similar to that in Fig.~\ref{fig:err-trace} even though we lack theoretical guarantees.
-In fact, neither method dominates the other for all kernel matrices (cf. the adversarial example in Remark \ref{thm:remark-frob}), but in these practical data sets, the modified method always performs better. \begin{remark} Remark~\ref{rmk:1} showed that in both the trace and Frobenius norms, the standard Nystr\"om method can perform worse when we sample additional landmark points.
-Figs.~\ref{fig:err-trace} and \ref{fig:err-frob} show that a similar effect happens with the standard Nystr\"om method when we use out-of-sample landmark points selected via K-means (in this case, as we increase $m$, we do not necessarily include the landmark points selected for smaller $m$).
-For example, according to Fig.~\ref{fig:err_trace_2} (right), the mean relative error of standard Nystr\"om is increased from $0.56$ to $0.61$ when we increase from $m=2$ to $m=4$ landmark points selected via K-means centroids; see Fig.~\ref{fig:err_frob_2} (right) for a similar effect with respect to the Frobenius norm. \end{remark} This counter-intuitive effect of decreased accuracy even with more landmark points (Remarks \ref{rmk:1} and \ref{rmk:2}) is due to the sub-optimal restriction procedure of standard Nystr\"om.
-Theorem \ref{thm:nys-qr-std-more} proves that the \emph{modified} Nystr\"om method does not suffer from the same effect in terms of the trace norm and in-sample landmark points, and Figs.~\ref{fig:err-trace} and \ref{fig:err-frob} do not show any evidence of this effect even if we switch to Frobenius norm or consider out-of-sample landmark points.
+\begin{remark} Remark \ref{rmk:1} showed that in both the trace and Frobenius norms, the standard Nystr\"om method can perform worse when we sample additional landmark points.
+Figure \ref{fig:err-trace} and Figure \ref{fig:err-frob} show that a similar effect happens with the standard Nystr\"om method when we use out-of-sample landmark points selected via K-means (in this case, as we increase $m$, we do not necessarily include the landmark points selected for smaller $m$).
+For example, according to Figure \ref{fig:err_trace_2} (right), the mean relative error of standard Nystr\"om is increased from $0.56$ to $0.61$ when we increase from $m=2$ to $m=4$ landmark points selected via K-means centroids. \end{remark} This counter-intuitive effect of decreased accuracy even with more landmark points (Remark \ref{rmk:1} and Remark \ref{rmk:2}) is due to the sub-optimal restriction procedure of standard Nystr\"om.
+Theorem \ref{thm:nys-qr-std-more} proves that the \emph{modified} Nystr\"om method does not suffer from the same effect in terms of the trace norm and in-sample landmark points, and Figure \ref{fig:err-trace} and Figure \ref{fig:err-frob} do not show any evidence of this effect even if we switch to the Frobenius norm or consider out-of-sample landmark points.